avive/karmacoin-docs/versioned_docs/version-0.1.0/testnet/tn2_parameters.md

 ### Precision

-KCent have 6 decimals of precision.
-In other words, 1e6 (1_000_000, or one billion).
+Kcents have 6 decimals of precision.
+In other words, 1e6 (1_000_000, or one million).
+One KCoin (KC) is 6 million KCents.